pujitm/personal-blog/src/pages/blog/jesiz.md

 layout: "../../layouts/SimpleBlogPost.astro"
 title: "What I learned from Jesiz"
 description: ""
-pubDate: "Mar 11 2024"
+pubDate: "Mar 10 2024"
 # heroImage: "/placeholder-hero.jpg"
 ---

 I don't know Jesiz personally, but when I interacted with him last year, he seemed sharper than anyone I'd met.
-Surprisingly, lots of people were generally lax and dismissive about his ideas and knowledge.
+Surprisingly, lots of people (New World players) were generally lax and dismissive about his ideas and knowledge.

 Some of the insights I learned have stuck with me and remain at least a little novel, so I think they're worth sharing.

 1. When learning something new, you’ll get worse before you get better.

-Put differently, when implementing a novel idea, your performance will usually decline before it improves.
-This happens partially because you'll be thinking about things that used to be processed intuitively, which will result in slower and conflicted decisions and actions.
+Put differently, when implementing a novel idea, one's performance will usually decline before it improves.
+This happens, in part, due to thinking about things that used to be processed intuitively, which results in slower decisions and conflicted actions.
 It’s comorbid with confusion.

 2. Think about marginal value (a lot).
 Prioritize actions that compound quickly and cause snowballs.
 This usually involves helping your teammates “survive”, accomplish their goals, and move forward.